 - He may claim to have found an abandoned newborn baby in the bush that he is now taking care of.

 - Both parents of the young man and his siblings have passed away.
-He may also claim that his parents have abandoned him or both have been killed in a car accident.
+He may also claim that his parents have abandoned him or both have been killed in a car accident on the way to Church, or that his father drowned in a fishing boat accident or fell off a donkey cart and his mother died of malaria some months later.

 - The young man is currently unemployed, and is not in school or university education.
 He may be requesting money for a loan to start a business, such as a market stall, poultry farm or taxi service.
 We have commonly encountered people asking for money to buy a car that they can use as a taxi, despite not being able to drive or produce a valid driving license.